ns-3e/obvia/frontend/src/components/Interface.md

 # Frontend Components Interface

 ## Purpose
-The frontend components provide the user interface for Obvia, delivering a modern, responsive, and accessible experience for managing personal libraries.
+The frontend components provide the user interface for Preposition, delivering a modern, responsive, and accessible experience for managing personal libraries.
 Components are built with React 18, use Tailwind CSS for styling, and follow a monochrome design system.

 ## Component Architecture